techdivision/import-docs/02.getting-started/03.configuration/04.clean-up/docs.md

 Clean-Up functionality for the product import is available for

+* Images (`clean-up-empty-image-columns`)
 * Media Gallery (`clean-up-media-gallery`)
-* Images (`clean-up-empty-image-columns`)
 * Category Relations (`clean-up-category-product-relations`)
 * Website Relations (`clean-up-website-product-relations`)

 as well as for all product attributes (`clean-up-empty-columns`).
-These attributes has to be set on subject level like
+These flags has to be set on subject level like

 ```json
 {